ddella/K3s-Cluster/15_Create_agent_node.md

 Joining agent nodes in an HA cluster is the same as joining agent nodes in a single server cluster.
 You just need to specify the URL the agent should register to (either one of the server IPs or a fixed registration address) and the token it should use.
 This could be done on the command line but I prefer going with a configuration file.

 > [!NOTE]
-> This has to be executed on an `agent` node not a bastion host.
+> This has to be executed on an `agent` server not a bastion host.

 ```sh
 sudo mkdir -p /etc/rancher/k3s/